Gilliamwu/Capstone_YOLO_training_datasource/README.md

 ```
 ./darknet detector train cfg/obj.data cfg/yolov3-obj.cfg backup/yolov3-obj_3100.weights
 ```
+### then if backend need the newest weight, repeat "If you just want to use it for detection", but change the weight file name by the latest weight

 ## How to add your own data
 ### launch BBox training tool to do the labelling
 Find the labelling tool from here: https://github.com/puzzledqs/BBox-Label-Tool